-- data_digest Raw digest of the data to be signed. - timestamp Current timestamp (ignored when use pades is True). - revocation_info Revocation information to embed; this should be the output of a call to Signer.format_revinfo() (ignored when use_pades is True). - use_pades Respect PAdES requirements.
+• timestamp - Current timestamp (ignored when use_pades is True).

+- revocation_info Revocation information to embed; this should be the output of a call to Signer.format_revinfo() or None (ignored when use_pades is True). - use_pades Respect PAdES requirements.

-Returns An asnlcrypto.cms.CMSAttributes object.
+Returns An asn1crypto.cms.CMSAttributes object.